-With only a few weeks left before the online payment landscape in Europe undergoes significant changes, merchants and providers of financial services across the continent are bracing for more red tape.
+With only a few weeks left before the online payment landscape in Europe undergoes significant changes, merchants and providers of financial services across the continent are gearing up for change.

-That’s because the European Union’s revised Payment Services Directive, commonly known as PSD2, is set to come into full force on September 14, 2019.
+That’s because the deadline for the European Union’s second Payment Services Directive, commonly known as PSD2, is set for December 31, 2020.

 Although the new requirement will mainly impact businesses, payment service providers, and banks, we’re updating our integrations with payment gateways to ensure that online transactions through JotForm comply with PSD2’s strong customer authentication requirements.

-As a first step in this process, we’re happy to announce that Stripe payment forms are now PSD2 compliant.
+And we’re happy to announce that Stripe payment forms are PSD2 compliant.

 JotForm users who want to collect payments from European customers through Stripe don’t have to take any extra steps.
 All you need to do is integrate Stripe with a form and wait for payments to arrive.